mirror/vbox/src/VBox/ValidationKit/testboxscript/win/readme.txt

    Create the following value under the key HKEY_LOCAL_MACHINE\Software\Microsoft\Windows\CurrentVersion\Setup\
         LogLevel        [dword] = 0xFF (255)

+   If it already exists (typical on W10), just OR 0xff into the existing value.

 8. Install firefox or chrome, download the latest testboxscript*.zip from the build box.